 Not to mention that your car rarely gets a proper drying after its gone through the wash, resulting in water spotting in the places they miss.

 Nothing's better than a good old fashioned hand washed car.
-Many local detailers offer hand wash services but if you're more of the DIY type, you know that do it right, it's not as simple as filling a bucket with soap and throwing it on the car.
+Many local detailers offer hand wash services but if you're more of the DIY type, you know that to do it right, it's not as simple as filling a bucket with soap and throwing it on the car.
 If you'd rather avoid getting swirl marks and scratches in your clear coat, here's how to hand wash your car like a pro using the two-bucket method...

 THINGS YOU'LL NEED